Dr Lauren Gregoire

 - Website: Twitter | Googlescholar | Researchgate | ORCID

 I am an ice sheet and climate modeller working on climate-ice sheet interactions during the Quaternary.
 I did my PhD at the University of Bristol with Professor Paul Valdes and Professor Tony Payne on modelling the climate and ice sheets during the last deglaciation.
 It is during my PhD that I discovered the mechanism of Saddle Collapse which produced two major events of rapid sea level rise, the Meltwater Pulse 1a and the 8.2 kyr events, both of which are associated with abrupt climate changes.
-I joined the University of Leeds in July 2013 to become an Academic Research Fellow in Earth System modelling and became a Lecturer in 2018.
+I joined the University of Leeds in July 2013 to become an Academic Research Fellow in Earth System modelling and became a Lecturer in 2018 and Associate Professor in 2019.
 I currently co-lead the PMIP working group on the last deglaciation and I am Steering Commitee member of PalaeoARC.
 I am also a topical editor for Geoscientific Model Development (GMD).

 Office hour: Tuesday 12pm- 1pm

 - Deputy Director of Postgraduate Research Studies (computing projects).
 Drop-in Tues 12-1 pm

 - Rapid sea level rise and Meltwater pulses

 - The Last deglaciation (~ 23,000 to 7,000 years ago)

 - The Northern Hemisphere ice sheets; The British and Irish ice sheet